albertodev01/equations/README.md

 final determinant = luSolver.determinant(); // -84.0
 ```

-If you just want to work with matrices (operations, LU/Cholesky/QR decompositions...) you can consider the usage of `RealMatrix` or `ComplexMatrix` which are a real or complex representation of a matrix.
+If you just want to work with matrices (for operations, LU/Cholesky/QR/SVD decompositions, etc...) you can consider using either `RealMatrix` (to work with the `double` data type) or `ComplexMatrix` (to work with the `Complex` data type).
+Both classes are of type `Matrix<T>` so they have the same public API.

 ```dart
 final matrixA = RealMatrix.fromData(